zencart/documentation/content/user/shipping/shipping_calculations.md

 ---
 title: Shipping Calculations
-description: Zen Cart Shipping Calculations
+description: How are shipping rates determined?
 category: shipping
-weight: 1
+weight: 10
 ---

 To view the settings related to shipping, go to